When you search for a local business like yours on Google, what’s the first thing that comes up?

 - Lead generation agents or companies

-2. Can I use a P.O. box for Google My Business?
+2. Can I use a P.O. box for Google Business Profile (Google My Business?)

 You may be thinking, “Okay, but I have a P.O. box address I can use.”
 Unfortunately, according to Google’s guidelines, “P. O. boxes or mailboxes located at remote locations are not acceptable” for business addresses.